When You Can Practise Patience, What You Need Will Flow To You Naturally Without Pain

 The Art Of Infinite Patience

 What are you wishing for in your life right now?
-Take a moment to think about your desires and consider how you would feel if they had already happened.
-That is, focus on the feelings of your desires coming to life, e.g. excitement, joy, relief, etc. You may even close your eyes and visualise having received what you want and connect with the feelings of your desires.
+Take a moment to reflect on your desires and consider how you would feel if they had already come true.
+That is, focus on the feelings of your desires coming to life, such as excitement, joy, and relief.
+You may even close your eyes and visualize having received what you want and connect with the feelings associated with your desires.

-Here’s the thing: when we practise infinite patience, what we need will flow to us naturally, without the pain associated with it.
-I realise it’s hard to believe, but I’m not presenting anything new here but reminding you of ancient wisdom that has been alive for thousands of centuries.
+Here’s the thing: when we practice infinite patience, what we need will flow to us naturally, without the pain associated with it.
+I realize it’s hard to believe, but I’m not presenting anything new here; I’m merely reminding you of ancient wisdom that has been alive for thousands of years.
 Allow me to expand on this further.
 When we don’t get what we want, we experience emotional pain and suffering.
-But the moment we get what we want, the pain and suffering is eased.
+However, the moment we achieve what we want, the pain and suffering are alleviated.
 So, how does getting what we want diminish our pain and suffering when earlier we experienced emotional turmoil?
-It’s because we believe our thoughts and not having what we want becomes the root cause of our suffering.
+It’s because we believe that not having what we want, rather than our thoughts about it, becomes the root cause of our suffering.

 I understand why people would respond this way, especially if they are not acquainted with universal laws and principles.
-But if we study ancient wisdom such as Buddhism, Stoicism or other Eastern philosophies, we will realise our thoughts are projections based on an inaccurate perception of what is missing from our life.
-In other words, the degree to which we suffer lies in our capacity to see through what is lacking in our life.
+However, suppose we study ancient wisdom, such as Buddhism, Stoicism, or other Eastern philosophies.
+In that case, we will realize that our thoughts are projections based on an inaccurate perception of what is missing from our lives.
+In other words, the degree to which we suffer lies in our capacity to see through what is lacking in our lives.
 It requires being at peace with having or not having our desires met.
-This is a difficult concept to grasp because desires are powerful and can cause prolonged suffering if we don’t understand them properly.
+This is a challenging concept to grasp because desires are powerful and can lead to prolonged suffering if we fail to understand them properly.
 Similarly, it is impractical to suggest we avoid having any desires, but it is better to propose we can be happy regardless of whether our desires are met.

 Are you comfortable with this understanding so far?
-Could you entertain the idea that it is not what you desire that causes pain and suffering, but how you contextualise it?
-Therefore, the antidote to ease our pain and suffering is to practise patience and detach from our desires.
+Could you consider the possibility that it is not what you desire that causes pain and suffering but rather how you interpret and contextualize it?
+Therefore, the antidote to ease our pain and suffering is to practice patience and detach from our desires.
 I’m suggesting we become comfortable having or not having our needs met.
 For instance, have you wanted something so badly and experienced heartache because you didn’t have it?
-Then suddenly, you lost interest in your desire because you believed you wouldn’t get what you want.
-You lose hope and not long after, your desire manifests better than you imagined?
+Then, suddenly, you lost interest in your desire because you believed you wouldn’t get what you wanted.
+You lose hope, and not long after, your desire manifests better than you imagined?
 I have had this happen frequently, hence why I have learned to detach from how and when my desires will be fulfilled.

 The Value Of Detachment

 “Detachment doesn’t mean you don’t let the experience penetrate you.
 On the contrary, you let it penetrate you fully.
-That’s how you are able to leave it.” — Mitch Albom
+That’s how you’re able to leave it,” — Mitch Albom.

-Moreover, I have learnt to practise the art of detachment and be patient because both principles are essential to having our desires fulfilled.
-In ancient wisdom, it is suggested when we have a desire, assuming it is not to hurt someone, the desire is already created in the non-physical realm.
-So, being irrational creatures that we are, we go looking for evidence of our desires.
+Moreover, I have learned to practice the art of detachment and be patient because both principles are essential to having our desires fulfilled.
+In ancient wisdom, it is suggested that when we have a desire, assuming it is not to hurt someone, the desire is already created in the non-physical realm.
+So, being irrational creatures that we are, we seek evidence of our desires.
 If it is not taking place as we hope for, we suffer.
-Furthermore, our thoughts of lack cancel our initial desires because a negative thought is a request to the universe.
-Expressed differently: we must get out of our own way and stop focusing on how and when our desires will be fulfilled.
-We can do this by inhabiting the space of patience, knowing what we need will make its way into our life naturally, without the pain associated with it.
+Furthermore, our thoughts of lack cancel out our initial desires because a negative thought is a request to the universe.
+Expressed differently, we must get out of our way and stop focusing on how and when our desires will be fulfilled.
+We can achieve this by inhabiting the space of patience, knowing that what we need will naturally make its way into our lives without the pain associated with it.

-What I am expressing here requires practice, of course.
+What I am saying here requires practice, of course.
 It requires self-enquiry and writing in a journal or diary to see whether we are moving in the right direction.
 It involves understanding the true nature of our desires.
-It is why self-improvement and personal growth are proportionate to what we are willing to receive.
+This is why self-improvement and personal growth are directly proportional to what we are willing to accept.
 In other words, the more we grow as individuals, the greater we receive because we let go of any sense of lack and doubt.
 We become comfortable with paradox, ambiguity, and the unknown aspects of life.
-We learn to co-create with the forces of life and if something doesn’t go our way; we observe it with detachment, so we can create a better version of our desires.
+We learn to co-create with the forces of life, and if something doesn’t go our way, we observe it with detachment so we can create a better version of our desires.

 Is this idea resonating with you?
-Could you give yourself the gift of practising patience and detaching from how and when your desires will come to life?
-What is more, could you become a student of life and notice the ebb and flow of creation taking place through you?
+Could you give yourself the gift of practicing patience and detaching from how and when your desires will come to life?
+Moreover, could you become a student of life and observe the ebb and flow of creation unfolding through you?
 If you answered yes to these questions, you are on the right path to becoming a conscious creator and living a destiny beyond your wildest dreams.
 It starts by observing your thoughts and feelings about your reality.
 It is why I often ask you, the reader, to write in your diary or journal at the end of each article to help you understand yourself better.
-In doing so, you let go of limiting beliefs, past conditioning and outdated paradigms, to arrive at an authentic version of yourself in line with your desires.
+In doing so, you release limiting beliefs, past conditioning, and outdated paradigms, allowing you to arrive at an authentic version of yourself that aligns with your desires.

-Considering this, I invite you to take some time and write in your journal or diary what you’ve been wishing for in your life recently?
+Considering this, I invite you to take some time to write in your journal or diary about what you’ve been wishing for in your life recently.
 Why do you want these things?
 What would they offer you?
-Who would you become by having your desires fulfilled?
+Who would you become if your desires were fulfilled?
 Would there be personal growth involved?
-The universe favours growth and expansion, and if a desire is selfish and does not contribute to the greatest good of all, the chances of it coming to life are reduced.
+The universe favors growth and expansion, and if a desire is selfish and does not contribute to the greatest good of all, the chances of it coming to life are reduced.
 But if our desires are vested in love, appreciation, gratitude, and cooperation, the likelihood of it becoming a reality increases.
 So, I invite you to focus on these qualities when you have a desire.
-After all, it is when you practise patience, your desires will effortlessly flow into your life, without pain and suffering accompanying it.
+After all, it is when you practice patience that your desires will effortlessly flow into your life without pain and suffering accompanying them.

 Comments are closed.